 You’ll depart with a bellyful of beautiful food, and the skills to easily replicate these family-friendly recipes at home.

-The kit required A healthy appetite (which is exactly what you’d need if you were going to lunch in Turkey!).
+A healthy appetite (which is exactly what you’d need if you were going to lunch in Turkey!).